JumaJuiceTime/CairnHack/resources/more-relics.md

 ### Dreamwalker's Veil, 3 charges
 - A robe made of shimmering, almost transparent purple silk.
-- By spending one charge, the wearer can fully ignore one instance of damage to WIL.
+- By spending one charge, the wearer can fully ignore one instance of damage to PRS.
 - **Recharge**: Wear the robe during a full night of magically induced sleep.

 ### Hand of Ser Crufiks, 1 charge